WPBeginner

 If you just want to change colors or borders, then you can do that by adding custom CSS.

-First you need to connect to your website using an FTP client and go to /wp-content/plugins/wp-user-manager/templates/ folder.
+First, you need to connect to your website using an FTP client and go to /wp-content/plugins/wp-user-manager/templates/ folder.
 Download all the files you see there to your computer.

-Next, you need to go to your current theme folder and create a new folder “wpum” inside it.
+Next, you need to go to your current theme folder and create a new folder called “wpum” inside it.
 Now upload the files you downloaded earlier to the wpum folder.

 Now you can edit these files to customize the appearance of your profile pages as needed.